Connecticut Green Bank Leadership Team

 Bryan Garcia is the president and CEO of the Connecticut Green Bank the nation’s first state-level green bank.
-The green bank model is demonstrating how smarter use of public resources can attract more private investment in the clean energy economy reducing the energy burden on households and businesses, creating jobs in local communities, increasing the deployment of clean energy, and reducing greenhouse gas emissions that cause global climate change.
+The green bank model demonstrates how smarter use of public resources can attract more private investment in the green economy reducing the burden of energy costs on households and businesses, creating jobs in local communities, and reducing greenhouse gas emissions that cause global climate change.
 With its message of “inclusive prosperity,” the Connecticut Green Bank won the “Innovations in American Government Awards” in 2017 by the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation – read Inclusive Prosperity and the Green Economy.

 Before joining the Green Bank, Garcia was program director for the Yale Center for Business and the Environment.
 At Yale, Garcia led efforts to develop a leading global program responsible for preparing environmental leaders for business and society.
 There he was co-editor of two publications Carbon Finance: Environmental Market Solutions to Climate Change and Carbon Finance II: Investing in Forests for Climate Protection.
 Prior to Yale, he served as Connecticut’s Climate Change Coordinator where he supported the Governor’s Steering Committee on Climate Change.
 Early in his career, he was a U.S. Peace Corps Volunteer specializing in NGO capacity building and environmental education in the Republic of Kazakhstan.

-Bryan is the Co-Chair of the Financing Solutions Working Group of the State Energy Efficiency Action Network (SEEAction Network), on the advisory boards of the Institute for Sustainable Energy at Eastern Connecticut State University, University of Connecticut School of Engineering, and the Yale Center for Business and the Environment, and recently joined the Board of Directors of the Institute for Sustainable Communities.
+Bryan is the Co-Chair of the Financing Solutions Working Group of the State Energy Efficiency Action Network (SEEAction Network), on the advisory boards of the Institute for Sustainable Energy at Eastern Connecticut State University, University of Connecticut School of Engineering, Yale Center for Business and the Environment, Institute for Sustainable Communities and recently joined the Board of Directors of Sustainable Connecticut.

 He holds a B.S. degree in political economy of natural resources from U.C.
 Berkeley, M.P.A. in public and non-profit administration and an M.B.A. in finance from New York University, and an M.E.M. degree from Yale University.